 VA Loan Cash-out Refinance

-While the VA doesn’t allow direct VA loan financing to purchase a boat or RV, an alternative exists for eligible homeowners.
-In addition to using the VA loan to purchase homes, eligible borrowers can take advantage of the loan program’s cash-out refinance option.
+While VA lenders won’t provide direct VA loan financing to purchase a boat or RV, they may allow eligible homeowners to take advantage of the VA loan program’s cash-out refinance option on another property.

 Using VA Loan Cash-out Refinance Proceeds to Buy a Boat or RV